WHAT IS RECOVERY?

 What is NATURAL recovery?

 Many people move in and out of problem substance use and most overcome their addiction without taking up any kind of treatment from professionals.
 The reason is that there are many different ways that people change their thinking and behaviour around substance use or other addictive habits.
 Most people get into addictive behaviours because they like them - when they stop liking them they start to think about change.
 For people whose addiction serves a purpose, for example it helps coping with depression or with being unemployed or having poor housing, it is more difficult to get out of the addiction.
-Here are the kind of things that are likely to bring about change:

 - An important relationship